niklasbec/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+Routers, easy readable scalable back end code

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+functions that execute when our express server gets a request, they sit before the final request handler, thus called middleware

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+with resource() you can return a new resource object, which you can use to further map pathnames

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+A status, and a success message

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+routers

 ## Minimum Viable Product